gameinbucket/cse134b/README.md

 All of our external JavaScript code is split between app.js and service.js.
 These files hold all of the necessary  code for implementing a service worker, navigating between pages, and connecting with firebase for CRUD operations.
 Our service.js file is a standard service worker script that manages install, fetch, and activate requests so that we can provide a significantly better experience with cached content, as well as an offline experience in conjunction with our manifest.json file.
 Our app.js contains all of the code used for managing firebase interactions, navigating between  different pages within our single page framework, and using cached local storage as a fallback when the network is not available.

 ## File and Code Organization
 In order to keep the internals of our application as simple as possible we use a minimum number of folders and files.
 The github folder "ember-dex" contains all of the files used to host our application.
 In this folder we have a few files needed for firebase deployment and the two folders "public" and "raw".
 The folder "raw" contains the original code files and images before they have been compressed for production.
 The "public" folder is all of what we deploy, including the compressed HTML, CSS, JavaScript, JPEGS, manifest, and icons.
 We chose to organize our file structure in this way due to the relatively few files needed for our application.
 With everything located in one folder, it's straightforward to find files and make quick edits.
 Our code architecture follows these same principles.
 The application code itself uses app.html, app.css, and app.js with service.js separate due to service worker constraints.
+Relevant code documentation is provided as comments inside the files.
 Each page of our application receives its own div tag and unique id, with users navigating between them by changing the div display from 'block' to 'none' in our JavaScript functions.

 ## Navigation
 * When opening our application, a splash page will appear until the minimum resources are loaded.